Peteraa/rtsknulps/readme.md

 Usage
 -----

-1. Grab the query using the "Grab query button" accessible from the Splunkstr icon in the toolbar.
+1. Grab the query using the "Grab query button" accessible from the Rtsknulps icon in the toolbar.
 1. Locate and mark your variable in the query url using $$$ on either side.
 1. Name your query.
 1. Save using the "Save query button".